barelyhuman/reaper.is/pages/now.md

 task for the provided configuration but instead of saving to s3 / local, have the ability to push to a git repo or a git lfs based repo (both should be supported)

+### Uncategorized

+Things that belong in multiple categories or none at all

+#### `codename`: flatmod

+Probably already exists, I couldn't find one so adding it here.

+The idea is to be able to modify source code to get rid of circular deps by analysing the dependency of each file and each file's internal behavioural dependency.

+This can be done manually but also something simple could be handled by a tool.

+> Note: I understand what webpack and bundle splitters do, this is more on the
+> lines of generative codemod instead of a distributed artifact

+If it sounds like something to be built, unless it exists, the idea is to take the source file, go through the deps, find a circular dep, split out the circular dep's function or exports into a new shared file, this is to be recursive to re-analyse the codemod with a max depth of 20 (customizable), if it crosses the max depth, stop the splitting.

+Most of the splitting is to happen on temporary files but since it is all string, can be done with rope algorithms since the size of these files might vary from project to project